-Back to blog
+Back to Blog

-Common Mistakes First-Time Chrome Extension Creators Make
+Common Mistakes New Extension Creators Make

-Written by Michael McGarvey
+Michael McGarvey

-4 min read
+September 16, 2025·4 min read

 Creating a Chrome extension can be an exciting way to bring your ideas to life.
 Extensions allow developers to solve problems, improve workflows, or add small but powerful enhancements to the browsing experience.
 They are lightweight, relatively easy to build, and can reach millions of users through the Chrome Web Store.

 However, many first-time creators encounter common pitfalls that slow their progress or limit their success.
 Understanding these mistakes ahead of time can save you weeks of effort, help you avoid frustration, and give your extension the best chance of making an impact.
+You may also want to review why most browser extensions fail within the first thirty days for additional context.

 In this article, we will walk through the most frequent mistakes beginners make when building their first Chrome extension and how to avoid them.